cryogen-project/cryogen/README.md

 lein ring server
 ```

-The server will watch for changes in the `resources/templates` folder and recompile the content automatically.
+The server will watch for changes in the `content` and `themes` folders and recompile the content automatically.

 You can also generate the content without bringing up a server via: